 One essential component of planning is setting firm (and public) deadlines.
 Sure, keeping a private timeline in your head can work, but there is a better chance you’ll follow through if you tell others about your timeline.
 Not only does sharing your goals keep your feet to the fire, it also forces you to finish projects by specific deadlines.

-Benefit #5: Accountability keeps you grounded in reality.
+Accountability Benefit #5: It keeps you grounded in reality.

 Being optimistic can have a positive impact on your goals.
 It’s important to believe in yourself—even when nobody else does.
 However, there is a danger to having too much optimism.
 If all you do is focus on your dream, then it’s easy to forget about taking action.